-Why Human-Centered Design and User Experience Matters in Business Travel Technology
+The Importance of Human-Centered Design in Business Travel Tech

 Have you ever wondered why you enjoy using your favorite applications?
 Software developers have teams of designers, all dedicated to creating great design and user experiences that allow people to easily navigate and enjoy their software.
 If creating apps that we love to use is the goal of product designers, why is the experience of using some apps better than others?